trieunh10-portfolio/Analyzing-Discount-Impact-On-Profit-Project/README.md

 - High discount levels can help increase revenue, but not always result in profit.
 Many products have high revenue but still incur losses
 - The optimal discount range to maintain profitability is between 10% and 20%
 - Control the discount policy for each Sub-Category.
 For example, limiting the discount on products in the Furniture group, because even a discount of around 10% can easily lead to negative profits
-- The Central region shows a high average discount level but has a low profit margin -> sales policies should be adjusted based on regional performance
+- The Central region shows a high average discount level but has a low profit margin; therefore, sales policies should be adjusted based on regional performance